||Acreage (sq km)

 In the first half of 2010, Tullow progressed a series of transactions to align interests and accelerate development of the Lake Albert Rift basin which culminated in the purchase of Heritage Oil and Gas Limited's ("Heritage") interests in EA-1 and EA-3A on 26 July.
 The process to subsequently farm-down interests to CNOOC and Total, with each partner taking a one third interest in EA-1, 2 and 3A, was signed on the 29th March 2011, following the signing of a MoU between Tullow and the Government of Uganda on 15 March 2011.

 On 3 February 2012, Tullow signed two Production Sharing Agreements (PSAs) relating to the Lake Albert Rift Basin with the Government of Uganda.
 This enabled Tullow and its new partners to complete the farm-down on 21 February 2012 for a consideration of $2.9 billion.
 Ownership and operatorship responsibilities within the basin have been divided between the Partners.
 Total operates Exploration Area-1 (EA-1) with Tullow operating Exploration Area-2 (EA-2).
 In the former Exploration Area-3A, CNOOC Limited operates the new Kanywataba licence and the Kingfisher production licence.

 Significant progress has been made with the Government of Uganda and our partners regarding the development options for the Lake Albert Basin.
-Discussions with the Government are ongoing to finalise a Memorandum of Understanding (MoU) aimed at agreeing on a basin commercialisation plan.
-The MoU will detail the integrated development of the upstream, an export pipeline and a refinery sized to meet market demand.
+A Memorandum of Understanding (MoU) was signed in February 2014 by the partners and the Government of Uganda providing a framework to achieve a unified commercialisation plan for the development of the upstream, an export pipeline and a modular refinery initially sized for 30,000 bopd.

 Uganda country film